kaktus-1/MySQLAPI/README.md

 ## Usage

-Download the latest released Jar
+Download the latest released Jar.
+After it you have to connect first.

 ### Connecting